Robert Allan (businessman): Family life

-On 14 April 1869 Allan was married to Martha Haswell Wood at St Michaels Church, Merivale by the Very Rvd.
+On 14 April 1869 Allan was married to Martha Haswell Wood at St Michael's Church, Merivale by the Very Rvd.
 Dean Jacobs.
 The couple had five daughters and two sons.
 In 1881 Allan had purchased Glenmore in Hillsborough, Opawa from John Chapman who had bought the house the previous year from John Barton Arundel Acland of Mt Peel station.
 The house was built for Henry Selfe who was agent for the Canterbury Association but was rarely used by the first owner himself.
 Today, Glenmore is a Category II listed home by the New Zealand Historic Places Trust.

 Allan later purchased Abberley in Springfield Avenue, St Albans, Christchurch.
 Abberley had been built in 1863 by well known importer and merchant Thomas James Maling (1836-1922).
 It was a substantial home with vast gardens — including a caged cherry orchard.
 The two hectare private garden is today the grounds of Abberley Park.
 The house was demolished in the 1930s after the City Council purchased the property.
 Allan also owned rural land in Canterbury, Northland and a 1500 acre sawmill at Tarawhiti.
 One of the properties at Nukutawhiti, Whangārei, was farmed by his son Robert S Allan.
 Robert Allan was staying at Nukatawhiti, his son's sheep station in Northland, at the time of his death in 1927.
 Martha and Robert Allan are buried in the Bromley Cemetery, Christchurch.